 Raised in Bowie County, Texas and practicing law since 1996, on January 8, 2015, Judge Miller was appointed by Governor Rick Perry to fill the vacancy left by newly elected Court of Appeals Justice Ralph Burgess.
 Taking the oath of office January 13, 2015, his appointment was unanimously confirmed by the Texas Senate on March 24, 2015.
 Miller was re-elected by the citizens of Cass and Bowie counties in 2016.
-In 2020, Judge Miller was re-elected for a second time by an overwhelming majority of voters by 73.4% the 3rd highest margin of victory in the State of Texas in the Republican Primary judicial races that year and faced no democratic opponent in the November election.
-As the presiding district judge of the 5th District Court of Texas, serving both Bowie and Cass counties, Judge Miller has served the citizens of both counties by hearing felony criminal prosecutions, family law matters and civil litigation.
+In 2020, Judge Miller was re-elected for a second time by an overwhelming majority of voters — 73.4% the 3rd highest margin of victory in the Texas Republican Primary judicial races — and faced no Democratic opponent in the November 2020 election.
+As the presiding district judge of the 5th District Court of Texas, serving both Bowie and Cass counties, Judge Miller has served the citizens of both counties by hearing felony criminal prosecutions, family law matters, and civil litigation.
 Judge Miller’s Full resume can be found HERE.

-As District Judge, Judge Miller has presided over more than 85 jury trials, thousands of non jury trials, and disposed of well over 8,500 cases since taking the bench January 13, 2015.
-Affirmed more than 95% of the time, the Courts of Appeals’ opinions about Judge Miller’s rulings can be found here.
+As District Judge, Judge Miller has presided over more than 100 jury trials, thousands of non jury trials, and disposed of more than 10,500 cases since assuming the bench on January 13, 2015.
+Affirmed more than 95% of the time, the Courts of Appeals’ rulings about Judge Miller’s decisions can be found here.

 Judge Miller was licensed by the Texas Supreme Court for all Texas trial and appellate courts in 1996 and also licensed by the Arkansas Supreme Court to appear before all Arkansas trial and appellate courts in 1997.
 As a practicing attorney, Judge Miller was admitted to appear in the United States Courts for the Eastern and Northern Districts of Texas and the Eastern and Western Districts of Arkansas.
 Judge Miller has also been admitted before the United States Fifth and Eighth Circuit Courts of Appeals.